Solid Chat

 The use of the properties of a message are as follows.

-An interactive client must also watch the latest resource, the once corresponding to today's UTC date, to see if it changes.
+An interactive client must also watch the latest resource, the one corresponding to today's UTC date, to see if it changes.
 This is done using the Solid Live Update protocol.

 Note that while in August 2023 this uses Web Sockets to listen for changes, in future it may use other notification/watch/listen protocols